Amodio/ctfd-helper/README.md

 ## Notes
 The final aim is to provide an interface for CTFd that would solve some challenges by itself.

-No automation in that regard is implemented yet, stay focused :)
+No automation in that regard is implemented yet, stay tuned :)
-Any help will be appreciated as the task is pretty large.
+Any help will be appreciated as the task is huge.

 Backend is powered by Python3/Flask, frontend by [Lit](https://lit.dev) (packed with rollup).